yqueau/robust_ps/README.md

 - a param structure containing optional parameters.
 We strongly recommend to play a bit with the following parameters:
   * params.z0 is the initial depth.
 We advise to roughly (visually) estimate the distance from camera to object in mm, and set z0 to a constant matrix with this rough distance
   * params.estimator sets the estimator.
 LS (least-squares) is a good initial choice, but robust M-estimators may be more accurate, though they require the parameter lambda to be set
   * params.lambda sets the M-estimator parameter.
-For Cauchy estimator, we use 0.1 in our datasets.
-L1 norm optimization is achieved by setting Lp as estimator, and 1 for lambda
+For Cauchy estimator, 0.02 < lambda < 0.2 seems reasonable.
+Lp norm optimization is achieved by setting Lp as estimator, and p for lambda.
   * params.self_shadows includes self-shadows in  the model or not
   * params.semi_calibrated enables automatic intensity refinement
   * params.uncalibrated enables automatic lighting vectors refinement